I3S-ESSnet/Documents/rome-hackathon/minutes.md

 ### Conclusion of thread 2

+The objective is to agree on how to integrate VTL in ARC.

+There is an existing norwegian VTL-tool.
+The french use cases will be :
+  * use VTL as a formal language to express rules
+  * use VTL for data validation

+The general context is to use VTL to express rules and execute them in web questionnaires and for administrative sources (GSBPM phase: data collection).

+At logical level:
+  * analysis of the requirements in CSPA terms
+  * express the controls in VTL
+  * execute the controls in VTL

+At technical level:
+  * coding the grammar
+  * coding the connector
+  * coding the React control

 ### Conclusion of thread 3

 The questionnaire for analysing the main incentives and impediments for sharing has been validated.